The JWST FRESCO Survey: Legacy NIRCam/Grism Spectroscopy and Imaging in the two GOODS Fields: Scientific Goals

 \subsubsection{The Prevalence of AGN among Early Galaxies}

 Another central question of extragalactic astronomy is the abundance of active galactic nuclei (AGN) in the early Universe.
-These sources could provide a non-negligible contribution to reionization \citep[e.g.,][]{Madau15,Giallongo15}, and are expected to explain the abundances of super-massive black holes at later times \citep[e.g.][]{Volonteri10}.
+These sources could provide a non-negligible contribution to reionization \citep[e.g.,][]{Madau15,Giallongo15}, and are expected to explain the abundances of super-massive black holes at later times \citep[e.g.,][]{Volonteri10}.
 Interestingly, several of the most luminous $z\sim7-9$ galaxies show indications for AGN activity, based on their ground-based rest-UV spectra, suggesting that the AGN fraction could be significant \citep{Laporte17,Sobral18}.
-Owing to the R=1600 spectra, FRESCO can test this scenario directly by enabling the identification of potential AGN through broad emission lines across the full redshift range $z\sim5-9$ based on H$\alpha$, H$\beta$, or [OIII] as well as through indirect methods such as the mass excitation diagram (after a recalibration to $z\sim7-9$ based on $JWST$ spectra; \citealt{Juneau11,Trump13}).
+Owing to the R$\sim$1600 spectra, FRESCO can test this scenario directly by enabling the identification of potential AGN through broad emission lines across the full redshift range $z\sim5-9$ based on H$\alpha$, H$\beta$, or [OIII] as well as through indirect methods such as the mass excitation diagram (after a recalibration to $z\sim7-9$ based on $JWST$ spectra; \citealt{Juneau11,Trump13}).

-First JWST spectra have already revealed a significant population of low-mass AGN \citep[e.g.,][]{Kocevski23,Ubler23,Harikane23}.
+First JWST spectra have already revealed a significant population of low-mass AGN \citep[e.g.,][]{Kocevski23,Ubler23,Harikane23}, and more candidates are identified through NIRCam imaging \citep[e.g.,][]{Labbe23LRD}.
 NIRCam/grism observations have the potential to provide a complete sample of such sources.
 A prominent example from the FRESCO data is shown in Figure \ref{fig:LRDexample}, with an extremely broad H$\alpha$ emission line at $z\sim5$.
-This source is part of a larger sample of such galaxies identified in NIRCam/grism data (Matthee et al., in prep.).
+This source is part of a larger sample of such galaxies identified in NIRCam/grism data \citep{Matthee23LRD}.